Kerli: 2015–present: Eesti Laul and Shadow Works

 On 8 November 2016, it was revealed that Kerli would compete in Eesti Laul 2017, with the song "Spirit Animal".
 She reached the final and finished second in the competition.
 She was later announced to be representing Estonia in the OGAE Second Chance Contest 2017 with "Spirit Animal", held in Warsaw.
 On 24 April 2017, Kerli and Illenium released their collaboration song "Sound of Walking Away", included in Illenium's second studio album Awake (2017).

 By late 2018, the original second studio album, including the 2016 singles, was announced to be scrapped.
 To replace it, on 12 November 2018, it was announced that Kerli's new album, which was a brand new project, will be released on 22 February 2019, with three singles being released prior the album.
 The first one, titled "Savages", on 30 November 2018.
 "Better" was released as the second on 18 January 2019, and "Legends" followed as the third on February 8, 2019.
 The album cover and the track listing were revealed on 30 November, along with the pre-order of the album on iTunes.
 It was also announced that only two videos from the three singles would be released, one being "Savages" and the other is yet to be announced.
 The music video for "Savages" was released.
 The album, titled Shadow Works, was released in 2019.

 On 11 August 2020, Kerli was featured on the album Another Life/Eternally Yours: Motion Picture Collection by the heavy metal band Motionless in White.
 A re-recording of their song "Another Life" featured Kerli on guest vocals.
-In February of 2023 Kerli came out with her newest single entitled "21st Century Kids.
+In February of 2023, Kerli released a single titled "21st Century Kids", following it up with an EP titled "Oversoul" in 2024.